 The food production industry in the United States has become complicated: less like a kitchen and more like a laboratory.
 The lines between food groups are becoming increasingly blurred, as extracts from one food are added to another to produce a desired outcome.

 Let’s say you are told by your doctor, or you just decide on your own, to be dairy free.
-Did you know that most leafy green vegetables, even organic brands, have lactobacillus from a dairy medium sprayed on them.
+Did you know that most leafy green vegetables, even organic brands, have lactobacillus from a dairy medium sprayed on them?
 How about alternatives to cow’s milk?
-Most nut milks are lactose free, but actually have dairy added back into them (called enriched) for the nutrient value.
+Most nut milks are lactose free, but actually have dairy substances added back into them (called enriched) for the nutrient value.
 Many people may not notice any type of reaction to the added ingredients, but they are there.
-If you are hoping to see how your body reacts to the total absence of dairy, you will need a fine-tooth comb and a bloodhound to sleuth all the places that dairy is hiding in your diet.
+If you are hoping to see how your body reacts to the total absence of dairy, you will need a fine-tooth comb and a bloodhound to sleuth out all the places that dairy is hiding in your diet.

-In the States, most flour is enriched, meaning they add B-vitamins to it.
+In the US, most flour is enriched, meaning food producers add B-vitamins to it.
 B-vitamins are produced on a potato medium in the lab.
-Most bread uses a pinch of salt… iodized salt.
-Do you know that your iodized table salt (which is used in most restaurants and almost anything not produced at home) has potato sugar in it?
-Most commercial bread uses manufactured yeast.
-Most yeast used in this country is grown on a potato medium.
+Most bread uses a pinch of iodized salt (unless ingredients specify sea salt).
+Do you know that your iodized table salt (which is used in most restaurants and in most mass-produced items) has potato sugar added to it?
+Most commercial bread uses manufactured yeast; yeast used in this country is grown on a potato medium.
+Your shredded cheese is sprayed with potato starch so it will not clump together.
 In Europe, none of this happens.
-Your shredded cheese is sprayed with potato starch so it will not clump together.
-So, are the people who have been labeled as “gluten intolerant” really reacting to gluten or are they actually potato intolerant?

 In Part 2 of this article, I will discuss the difference between food allergies and food intolerance…yes, that’s a teaser.